A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: Resolvers

 More formally, a resolver $r$ is positional, if for any two sequences $\rho$ and $\rho'$ of transitions inducing runs ending in the same configuration, $r(\rho, a)=r(\rho',a)$ for all $a\in \Sigma$.

 \begin{lem} Every \HD-PDA has a positional resolver. \end{lem}

 \begin{proof} Let $r'$ be a (not necessarily positional) resolver for $\aut$.
 We define a resolver~$r$ such that for each configuration and input letter, it makes a choice consistent with $r'$ for some input leading to this configuration.
-In other words, for every reachable configuration~$c$, let $\rho_c$ be an input to $r'$ inducing a run ending in $c$.
+In other words, for every configuration~$c$ reachable by a run induced by $r'$, let $\rho_c$ be an input to $r'$ inducing a run ending in $c$.
 Then, we define $r(\rho, a) = r'(\rho_c, a)$, where $c$ is the last configuration of the run induced by $\rho$.
+Note that every configuration reachable by a run induced by $r$ is also reachable by a run induced by $r'$.

 We claim that $r$, which is positional by definition, is a resolver.
 Towards a contradiction, assume that this is not the case, i.e. there is a word $w\in L(\aut)$ such that the run $\rho$ induced by $r$ is rejecting.
 Since this run is finite and $w \in L(\aut)$, there is some last configuration $c$ along the run $\rho$ from which the rest of the word, say $u$, is accepted\footnote{Observe that this is no longer true over infinite words as an infinite run can stay within configurations from where an accepting run exists without being itself accepting.
 In fact, the lemma does not even hold for coBüchi automata~\cite{KS15} as the existence of positional resolvers implies determinisability by pruning.} (by some other run of $\aut$ having the same prefix as $\rho$ up to configuration~$c$).
 Let $\tau$ be the next transition along $\rho$ from $c$.
 Since $r$ chose $\tau$, the resolver $r'$ also chooses $\tau$ after some history leading to $c$, over some word $v$.
 Since $u$ is accepted from $c$, the word $vu$ is in $L(\aut)$; since $r'$ is a resolver, there is an accepting run over $u$ from $c$ starting with $\tau$, contradicting that $c$ is the last position on $\rho$ from where the rest of the word could be accepted. \end{proof}